top of page

 The adjective 'interim' has its etymology rooted in Latin.
 It is derived from the Latin word 'interim,' which means 'in the meantime' or 'during the intervening time.'
 In modern usage, 'interim' describes something that is temporary or intended to be used only for a short period of time.
 It emphasizes the notion of serving as a placeholder or a temporary solution until a more permanent or definitive situation can be established.
 The etymology of 'interim' underscores its connection to the concept of time, highlighting its role in bridging the gap between two points in time and serving as a transitional or temporary measure during that interval.

-Quiz: Find the meaning of the adjective interim:
+Find the correct meaning of the adjective interim:

 Try Again!